codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 ## JSON path expressions for files and attributes
-Application versions and properties to be promoted are defined through JSON path expressions used to navigate and extract values from the file.
+Application versions and properties to be promoted are defined through JSON path expressions used to navigate and extract values from files.
 Each JSON expression points to the specified file and the location of the property within the file.

 ### JSON path expression syntax & rules